EwanC/shell/README.md

 The shell purosely does not exit on Ctrl-C, use a command to quit instead

+Simple IO redirection is also currently supported - '>' will redirect the output of a command to a specifies file e.g. ls > dir.txt '>' will redirect stdin of a command from a file eg. sort < dir.txt

+These can be uses in conjuntion but '<' must precede '>' e.g sort < dir.txt > sorted.txt

 TODO:
-Improve builting commands - more extensible, help, more commands, etc
+Improve builting commands - more arguments, help, more commands, etc

-Facilitate IO
+Allow for inline editing.

 Implement pipelining